Esri/CTM/README.md

 Contributing

 Esri welcomes contributions from anyone and everyone.
-Please see our guidelines for contributing.
+Please see our guidelines for contributing:  https://github.com/esri/contributing

 Licensing